engineerslodge/Angular-v3-Flutterwave/README.md

        ...
     }

-Then restart server and try again or RUN npm install
+Then restart server and try again or RUN npm install  or install  npm run postinstall

 ## Usage